Bembo Fountain - Turkish Sebil

-The Bembo Fountain and Turkish Sebil
+The Bembo Fountain and Turkish Sebil in Heraklion

-The Turkish sebil
+The Turkish Sebil

 At the top of the market (1866 Street) is Kornarou Square.
 Right in front of you is the Sebil of Haci Ibrahim Agha.
 A sebil was a public fountain in the street, constructed by an eminent Turk, where passers-by could quench their thirst with clean water and bless the builder.
 The Byzantines had phiale fountains for the same purpose.
 If it is easy to find a cool glass of water today, it was not always so.
 In former times wayfarers would have found it difficult, as running drinking water was rare, particularly in Heraklion.